vrahli/damysus/README.md

 ### Python

+We use python version 3.8.10.

-The Python scripts relies on the following modules:
+The Python script relies on the following modules:
 - subprocess
 - pathlib
 - matplotlib